Marske-by-the-Sea

-Marske-by-the-Sea is a village in the unitary authority of Redcar and Cleveland and the ceremonial county of North Yorkshire, England.

-It is located on the coast, between the seaside resorts of Redcar and Saltburn-by-the-Sea, although it is not itself a seaside resort.
+Marske-by-the-Sea is a village in the civil parish of Saltburn, Marske and New Marske, North Yorkshire, England, between the seaside resorts of Redcar and Saltburn-by-the-Sea.

-Marske is in the civil parish of Saltburn, Marske and New Marske and comprises the wards of Longbeck (shared with New Marske) and St Germains.
+Marske comprises the wards of Longbeck (shared with New Marske) and St Germains.

 History

+The name Marske derives from the Old English mersc meaning 'marsh'.

-Marske is mentioned in the Domesday Book.
+Marske is mentioned in the Domesday Book of 1086.

 St Germain's Church was consecrated by bishop Ægelric between 1042 and 1056.

 Marske was amerced 20 marks for its part in the pillaging of a Norwegian vessel in 1180.

-RFC Marske

-The Royal Flying Corps had a landing strip and schools in Marske, based at Marske Aerodrome.
-'Captain' W. E. Johns, the author of the Biggles books, was posted to RFC Marske during part of the First World War, from April until August 1918.

-The Bristol M1C Monoplane, The Red Devil, was first flown from this RFC aerodrome.

-The RAF later administered an airfield here.
+Marske Brass Band was established in 1875.
+It has a junior and adult learners band and a traditional brass band for all ages.
+The band provides instruments and teaching for free; the only proviso is that you attend regularly.

+World War One airfield

+In 1917 the Royal Flying Corps adopted the existing civilian aerodrome just to the west of Marske, expanding it into a military training establishment.
+In April 1918 it came under the control of the newly formed Royal Air Force, with one of the first RAF students being 'Captain' W. E. Johns, the author of the Biggles books.
+Shortly after the end of World War One, the airfield was closed.

-After the Second World War the site of the aerodrome became an ICI depot and later a housing estate, The Landings, with roads named on an aeronautical theme: Avro Close, Blackburn Grove, De Havilland Drive – leading onto Vickers Lane–, Beardmore Avenue, Folland Drive, Wellington Close, Brabazon Drive, Halifax Close and Lysander Court.
+After the Second World War the site of the aerodrome became an ICI depot and later a housing estate, known as The Landings, with roads named on an aeronautical theme: Avro Close, Blackburn Grove, De Havilland Drive – leading onto Vickers Lane–, Beardmore Avenue, Folland Drive, Wellington Close, Brabazon Drive, Halifax Close, Spitfire Close and Lysander Court.

 Politics

 Parish and district

 Marske is part of the Saltburn, Marske and New Marske parish.
-The civil parish area was formerly Saltburn and Marske-by-the-Sea Urban District from 1932–1974.
-It was formed by the Marske part of Guisborough Rural District and Saltburn-by-the-Sea Urban District.
+The parish was in Guisborough Rural District from 1894 to 1932 and Saltburn and Marske-by-the-Sea Urban District from 1932 to 1974. on 1 April 1974 the parish was abolished and merged with Saltburn by the Sea to form "Saltburn and Marske by the Sea".
+In 1961 the parish had a population of 6791.